Fire Escape Stairs

 • Regular or frequent access requirements

-• Multiple users needing to evacuate at the same time
+• Multiple users who need to evacuate at the same time

 • Public access or non-ambulatory occupants (e.g., people with mobility impairments)